-I drove through Lulworth, heading for the parking area at Durdle Door Holiday Park and paid my £4.67 to park for two hours.
+I drove through Lulworth, heading for the parking area at Durdle Door Holiday Park, and paid £4.67 to park for two hours.
 It’s an easy system to use – tap in your car registration number and then tap your bank card.
 When you return to the car park, tap your card again and you’ll be charged the appropriate amount for your stay.

 After paying for the parking, I made for the well-signposted cliff path.
 Immediately, I realised my first mistake.
 Inappropriate shoes.
 I’d only brought one pair of shoes for the weekend – open-toed, leather-soled sandals.
 Very pretty, but completely impractical and zero grip factor.

 Access to the Jurassic Coast

 The beautifully maintained chalk path down to Durdle Door and the neighbouring Man O’War beach was steep.
 Very steep in parts, with loose stones and chippings.
 And no railings.

 I was very careful and a little bit scared.
 In a flash, I remembered that no one even knew where I was, so I stopped for a moment to send a quick text to my son, just in case….

 Pro Tip: Take proper walking shoes or, at the very least, a half-decent pair of trainers.
 Leave the flip-flops at home.

 The View of the Jurassic Coast at Durdle Door

 The view from the path is incredible though.
 Half terrified, half elated, I had a crystal-clear view across the sea to the west, to the Isle of Portland.

 As I neared the end of the path, the top of the Durdle Door archway was revealed, and I could see some of the 150 steps carved into the cliff, down to the Man O’War Beach far below.